ayushn21/SwiftLogger/README.md

 ## Description

 SwiftLogger is designed to be a simple, easy to use, no frills logging library.
 It allows you to log messages at 6 different levels and formats log messages so you know exactly where and when they have been logged from.
+This library has prioritised ease of use over extensibility.

 ## Usage